epursimuove/table-of-contents/README.md

 * If you want explicit numbering of the headings, you use `CONFIGURATION.useNumbering`.
 If `true` every heading in the *Table of Contents* will be prefixed (with for example *1*, *1.1*, *1.1.1*).

 * If you need to see details about what is happening, you can toggle console logging via `CONFIGURATION.useLogging`.

+##### Optional Table of Contents in page

+There is a possibility to display a ToC in the normal flow of the page (together with the floating default ToC).

+* To use this.
+Define `CONFIGURATION.inlineTableOfContentsIdentifier` (set it to `null` if you don't want this).
+In your HTML page you also have to add a `div` element with the same id, in the position where you want your ToC.

+* If the *Table of Contents* should be expanded by default is defined by `CONFIGURATION.expandedByDefaultInline`.

 #### Stylesheet